Power protection buying guide

 What's the best way to protect your gear?

 Plugging your audio and video gear into unprotected power outlets is risky.
-Lightning strikes are the obvious danger.
+Lightning is the obvious danger.
 However, smaller power surges, spikes, and sags occur daily.
-They, too, can damage your gear or degrade its performance.
+They, too, can damage your gear.
+In this guide, I'll help you choose the best surge protector for your setup or situation.

-Inexpensive power strips offer little or no protection.
-Genuine surge protectors include heavy-duty parts that absorb or derail excess voltage.
-The amount of protection offered is often measured in joules.
-The higher the number, the more protection you get.
-The Panamax SP8-AV pictured below at right provides 1,125-joule protection.
+Inexpensive power strips (left) offer little or no protection.
+Genuine surge protectors (right) include heavy-duty parts that absorb or derail excess voltage.

 - Lets you connect several components to one AC outlet.